 Credit Card Processing Overview:

 At first glance, the credit card payment process looks pretty simple and straightforward: a customer swipes his/her card, and in no time, the transaction process is complete.
 However, there is a more complex procedure behind every card swipe.
-In fact, inserting the card and signing the transaction receipt are only the first and final steps of the credit card processing process.
+In fact, inserting the card and signing the transaction receipt are only the first and final steps of the high risk high risk credit card processing process.
 Though it lasts only a few seconds, this process involves several actors and different behind-the-scene stages.